Virgin Galactic gets first official OK to fly passengers to edge of space

 Virgin Galactic's license to carry "space flight participants" is valid through July 2022 for missions from either Spaceport America in New Mexico or Mojave Air and Space Port in California.

-So far, Virgin Galactic has flown test flights to the edge of space with its pilots, experimental payloads for NASA and others and the company's chief astronaut instructor Beth Moses.
+So far, Virgin Galactic has sent test flights to the edge of space with its pilots, experimental payloads for NASA and others, and the company's chief astronaut instructor Beth Moses.

 The development comes as another billionaire with a space tourism offering, Jeff Bezos and his Blue Origin, are aiming for a July 20 crewed launch.
 This would be Blue Origin's first flight with humans aboard, including Bezos, his brother Mark, a yet-to-be-identified auction winner and a fourth passenger riding aboard a New Shepard rocket for a quick vertical flight to space followed by a parachute-assisted landing back on Earth about 10 minutes later.